charan379/Movie-Downloader/README.md

 quality.
 In both cases, the rating is out of 10 stars.

-At the prompt if you enter 0 then the next page is loaded (if present) and if you input a valid movie number, then the script either open the link in a new browser window or initiates a download depending on whether the "-d" option is specified or not.
+At the prompt if you enter 0 then the next page is loaded (if present) and if you input a valid movie number, then the script initiates download if the "-d" flag is specified else there's another yes/no confirmation to download the movie.
+If y/Y is entered then again download is initiated else the movie is openend in a new browser tab.

 All downloads happen in the directory where the script resides.